Sharing is caring!

 Visit The Jordan House Museum

-I personally remember field trips to The Jordan House Museum when I was little.
+I remember field trips to The Jordan House Museum when I was little.
 I remember each visit being an eye-opening experience and learning so much.
 During the antebellum period, the Jordan House was a designated stopover on the Underground Railroad.
 Freedom-seeking slaves hid in the fields, barns, and outbuildings on the property.
-No one knows for sure, but historians estimate that 1000 per year made the attempt.
+No one knows for sure, but historians estimate that 1000 per year attempted.
 Most who tried did not have the benefit of someone like John Brown or Harriet Tubman and were not successful.

 Visit the Kerry James Marshall Sculpture